alimohamed12/Task-one/README.md

         # print(y)

-# Create a subclass of QMainWindow to setup the calculator's GUI
+# Create a subclass of QMainWindow to setup the GUI
 class PyCalcUi(QMainWindow):
     """PyCalc's View (GUI)."""